aws/aws-eks-best-practices/content/security/docs/hosts.md

     # enforcement based on type and level (svert)
     level: s0:c144:c154
 ```

 In this example `s0:c144:c154` corresponds to an MCS label assigned to a file that the container is allowed to access.

 On EKS you could create policies that allow for privileged containers to run, like FluentD and create an SELinux policy to allow it to read from /var/log on the host without the need to relabel the host directory.
 Pods with the same label will be able to access the same host volumes.

+We have implemented [sample AMIs for Amazon EKS](https://github.com/aws-samples/amazon-eks-custom-amis) that have SELinux configured on CentOS 7 and RHEL 7.
+These AMIs were developed to demonstrate sample implementations that meet requirements of highly regulated customers, such as STIG, CJIS, and C2S.

 !!! caution
     SELinux will ignore containers where the type is unconfined.